How Long Do I Have to Sue a Hospital?

 If you have been a victim of medical malpractice, understand that you cannot take legal action at any time.
 Specific time limits, known as statutes of limitations, determine how long you have to file a lawsuit against a hospital.
 These time limits vary by state and the specifics of the case, but they generally range from one to three years from the date of the injury or from when the injury was discovered.

 The experienced attorneys at Munley Law understand the consequences of substandard care.
-For over 60 years, our law firm has handled personal injury cases, including medical malpractice, negotiated with insurance companies, and recovered losses for medical bills.
-If you or someone you know has suffered , one of our medical malpractice lawyers can help you understand your legal options.
+For over 60 years, our law firm has handled personal injury cases, including medical malpractice, negotiated with companies, and recovered losses for medical bills.
+If you or someone you know has suffered damages, one of our medical malpractice lawyers can help you understand your legal options.
 However, it is important to act quickly due to the time constraints on filing a lawsuit for medical malpractice.

 What Is the Medical Malpractice Statute of Limitations?

-The for medical malpractice dictates the timeframe within which you must take legal action.
+The statute of limitations for medical malpractice dictates the timeframe within which you must take legal action.
 If you fail to file a within this period, you lose the ability to pursue compensation for your injuries.
 This timeframe varies depending on the type of claim and state laws, typically ranging from two to three years from the date of the injury or when the injury was discovered.

 As outlined in 42 Pa.C.S. § 5524, Pennsylvania follows a two-year statute of limitations.
 That two years is the limited period in which a medical malpractice claim may be filed.